JuanmaCopia/lissa/INSTALL.md

 # Install

-## Recommended setup: Linux and OSX on Intel sillicon
+## Recommended setup: Linux and Mac OS X on Intel sillicon

 Build the docker container:
 ```